 - Seed with low-maintenance grass species.
 Tall fescues and fine fescues need less nitrogen and water than Kentucky bluegrass and perennial ryegrass species.

 - Water only where and when needed.
-Learn about water use and water efficiency for landscaping.
+Learn how to water wisely.

 - Aerate.
 Opening air channels in the soil improves the natural movement of water and air into the ground.
 The best time of the year to aerate lawns in New Jersey is in late summer/early fall, when cool season grasses are actively growing and the soil is only slightly moist.